-State Meet Seeding Method - Singles/Doubles - Each coach who has a district champion, or eligible district runner-up, singles player and/or doubles team will receive seeding information regarding other players eligible for a seed position.
-Each coach of a district champion, or eligible district runner-up, who feels his player(s) should be considered for a seed will have the opportunity to relate to the other coaches the ability of his individual player(s) or double team(s).
-The district runner-up cannot be seeded except as explained in #1 or #3 above.
-Remember, if the runner-up is replacing a district champion who cannot compete, the runner-up is considered to be a champion.
+State Meet Seeding Method - Singles/Doubles - Each coach who has a district champion singles player and/or doubles team will receive seeding information regarding other district champions.
+Each coach of a district champion who feels his player should be considered for a seed will have the opportunity to relate to the other coaches the ability of his individual player(s) or team(s).
+The district runner-up cannot be seeded, except as a substitute as explained above.